 1. Be honest: Are offshore betting sites legal for real?

 Yes!
-Unless you live in Washington or Connecticut, offshore betting sites are safe and legal to use, as they operate outside of US legal jurisdiction.
+Unless you live in Washington, offshore betting sites are safe and legal to use, as they operate outside of US legal jurisdiction.

 2. Don’t states consider offshore betting to be “black market” gambling?